NVIDIA/TensorRT-Model-Optimizer/examples/diffusers/quantization/README.md

 ## Build the TRT engine for the Quantized ONNX Backbone

 We assume you already have TensorRT environment setup.
 INT8 requires **TensorRT version >= 9.2.0**.
 If you prefer to use the FP8 TensorRT, ensure you have **TensorRT version 10.2.0 or higher**.
 You can download the latest version of TensorRT at [here](https://developer.nvidia.com/tensorrt/download).
+Deployment of SVDQuant is currently not supported.

 Then generate the INT8/FP8 Backbone Engine

 ```bash
 # For SDXL
 trtexec --builderOptimizationLevel=4 --stronglyTyped --onnx=./model.onnx \
   --minShapes=sample:2x4x128x128,timestep:1,encoder_hidden_states:2x77x2048,text_embeds:2x1280,time_ids:2x6 \